Temmarie/books_api/README.md

 ## About this API

-This API is built as the back end for a mobile web application [Geeks Read](https://github.com/Temmarie/Find-Books) built with React on the front end and is separately deployed to Firebase.
+This API is built as the back end for a web application [Geeks Read](https://github.com/Temmarie/Find-Books) built with React on the front end and is separately deployed to Firebase.

 ## End Points